-Stationery is sold through the school office.
-This package contains enough supplies to last the whole year.
+Stationery is sold through the school office, you will be invoiced for this fee.
+Every child is provided with all their stationery requirements for the school year in the classroom as required.
 See the school office for purchasing stationery.

 Swimming